gitanogama/ocpp-manager/Readme.md

 ```

 This will pull the latest image of the OCPP Manager from GitHub Container Registry and set up the required PostgreSQL database.

+## Connecting Chargers and Using Authorization

+### Steps to Connect Chargers from Vendors (e.g., go-e or ABL)

+Navigate to the monitoring page and click on the tutorial button.
+The OCPP endpoint will be displayed.
+The tutorial will mention a `shortcode`.

+**What is a Shortcode?**

+A `shortcode` is a unique identifier that can be a charging station’s serial number or a newly created name.
+Make sure to append this `shortcode` to the OCPP endpoint.

+Once set up, the charging station will start sending heartbeat requests to the OCPP Manager.
+Within a few minutes, the charger should appear in the interface.

+Click `"Edit"` on the charger to accept it.
+After some minutes, the current state of the connectors and the charger itself should appear.

+_Your charger is now connected!_

+### How to Use Authorization

+#### Anonymous Charging

+Start charging.
+It will fail the first time, and a virtual RFID tag will appear in the RFID tag tab.

+Assign this virtual tag to a charge authorization.

+Once the authorization is added, you should be allowed to charge.

+#### RFID Charging

+Hold the RFID tag near the charging station.
+It should appear shortly in the interface, just like the anonymous tag.

+Assign the tag to a charge authorization, and you’re ready to go!

+#### Transactions

+While transactions are running, they will be estimated in real-time.

+Once completed or aborted, the charger will update the transaction with the actual details.

 ## Development Setup